stacklok/codegate-docs/STYLE-GUIDE.md

 ### Capitalization

 Capitalize **proper nouns** like names, companies, and products.
 Generally, **don't** capitalize features or generic terms.
-For non-CodeGate terms, follow the norms of the third-party project/company (ex: npm is stylized in lowercase, even when it begins a sentence).
+For non-Stacklok terms, follow the norms of the third-party project/company (ex: npm is stylized in lowercase, even when it begins a sentence).